espimarisa/hibiki/.github/PRIVACY_POLICY.md

 **When running a command, the following is logged:**

-- Any arguments or options provided to the command.
+- Any arguments provided to the command.
-- Your account's public Discord username and user ID.
+- Your account's username and unique user ID.
-- The public Discord server name and server ID where ran.
+- The name and unique server ID of the server the command was ran in.

 **When installing or removing Hibiki, the following is logged:**

-- Your Discord account's public username and user ID.
+- Your account's username and unique user ID.
-- Your Discord server's public creation date, icon, name, member count, and server ID.
+- Your server's creation date, icon, name, member count, and unique server ID.

 **When configuring Hibiki, the following is stored in the database:**

-- Your Discord server's public server ID.
+- Your Discord server's unique server ID.
-- If provided, the Discord channel ID of your configured starboard channel.
+- If provided, the unique channel ID of your configured starboard channel.
 - If provided, the amount of star reactions required before starring a message.

+**When adding a message to the starboard, the following is stored in the database:**

+- The unique user ID(s) of user(s) that reacted with a star.
+- The unique server ID where the original message is located.
+- The unique message ID and creation date of the original message.
+- The unique message ID and creation date of the starboard message.

+> _No message content is stored.
+To opt-out of the starboard, see the Data requests clause.
+Please note that the starboard will no longer count your reactions nor function for you if you opt-out._

 ## Data requests